IDMNYU/DM-UY-1133-A-CreativeCoding-Bennett/Final_Project.md

 ### Beta Version Due: Thursday April 27th
 ### Alpha Version Due: Tuesday May 2nd for inclass presentations

-*Working Prototype:<sup>1</sup> All media should be gathered; basic functionality should be evident and working in your code.
+**Working Prototype:**All media should be gathered; basic functionality should be evident and working in your code.
 Code should be commented with pseudo code for future functionality.

-*Beta Version:* Greater sophistication of your code should be evident along with interactivity/time elements/working API's/3rd Party Libraries (ie, physics engines, sound, animation, etc).
+**Beta Version:** Greater sophistication of your code should be evident along with interactivity/time elements/working API's/3rd Party Libraries (ie, physics engines, sound, animation, etc).
 Your code should be working.
 Bugs are present, but you've already squashed quite a few.
 Several things may still need to be worked out

-*Alpha Version:* No bugs present.
+**Alpha Version:** No bugs present.
 Smooth functionality to your code: interactivity, time, API's, smooth intergration with 3rd Party Libraries